Battle Angel Alita: Film

-20th Century Fox and Director James Cameron acquired the film rights to Battle Angel.
+In 2010, 20th Century Fox and director James Cameron acquired the film rights to Battle Angel.
 It was originally brought to Cameron's attention by filmmaker Guillermo del Toro.
 Cameron is said to be a big fan of the manga, and he was waiting until CGI technology was sufficiently advanced to make a live-action 3D film with effects comparable to Avatar.
 The film would be a live-action adaptation of the first four volumes of the manga series; "What I’m going to do is take the spine story and use elements from the first four books.
 So, the Motorball from books three and four, and parts of the story of one and two will all be in the movie."

 Alita was originally scheduled to be his next production after the TV series Dark Angel, which was influenced by Battle Angel Alita.
 After Avatar, he stated he would work on Avatar sequels before starting Alita.

 Cameron's producer Jon Landau said, "I am sure you will get to see Battle Angel.
 It is one of my favourite stories, a great story about a young woman's journey to self-discovery.
 It is a film that asks the question: What does it mean to be human?
 Are you human if you have a heart, a brain or a soul?
 I look forward to giving the audience the film."
 Landau half-jokingly stated that the project may be titled Alita: The Battle Angel, because of Cameron's tradition in naming his films with either an "A" or a "T".

 In October 2015, it was reported that Robert Rodriguez would direct the film with Cameron and Landau producing.
 On April 26, 2016, both The Hollywood Reporter and Variety reported that Maika Monroe, Rosa Salazar, Zendaya and Bella Thorne were in the running for the lead role.
 Near the end of May 2016, Salazar was cast as Alita, and on February 7, 2017, The Hollywood Reporter reported that Jennifer Connelly would be joining the cast as one of the villains.

-On December 8, 2017, the first trailer for Battle Angel was released to the public, and the film, titled Alita: Battle Angel and directed by Robert Rodriguez, came out in 2019.
+On December 8, 2017, the first trailer for Battle Angel was released to the public, and the film, titled Alita: Battle Angel and directed by Robert Rodriguez, premiered on February 14, 2019.